The Son of Man in Glory: Cosmic Vindication and the Gathering of the Elect

 Scripture Text

-24:29 But immediately after the suffering of those days, the sun will be darkened, the moon will not give its light, the stars will fall from the sky, and the powers of the heavens will be shaken;
+24:29 Immediately after the tribulation of those days: ‘The sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the powers of the heavens will be shaken.’

-24:30 And then the sign of the Son of Man will appear in the sky.
-Then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of the sky with power and great glory.
+24:30 At that time the sign of the Son of Man will appear in heaven, and all the tribes of the earth will mourn.
+They will see the Son of Man coming on the clouds of heaven with power and great glory.

-24:31 He will send out His angels with a great sound of a trumpet, and they will gather together His chosen ones from the four winds, from one end of the sky to the other.
+24:31 And He will send out His angels with a loud trumpet call, and they will gather His elect from the four winds, from one end of the heavens to the other.

 The chapter addresses fear, curiosity, deception, persecution, betrayal, cold love, false prophecy, sensationalism, date-setting, spiritual sleepiness, and abusive leadership during perceived delay.